 - Bar Monserrate – great spot for live music and a few casual drinks

-Expect to pay $4-5 for a cocktail and $2-3 for a beer at many of these establishments.
+Expect to pay $4-5 USD for a cocktail and $2-3 USD for a beer at many of these establishments.

 How Much Time Do You Need in Havana

-You’ll need a minimum of 3 days to see Havana, although you can easily spend weeks in this fascinating city.
+You’ll need a minimum of 3 days to see the city and sample the best things to do in Havana, although you can easily spend weeks in this fascinating city.
 Old Havana may seem compact but exploring it on foot for hours on end can be really exhausting, so it’s best to split up your sightseeing into 2-3 day chunks.
 If you want time to also see Vedado and Central Havana, add at least a day or 2 for each district.